knewplay/book-programming-essential/programming-fundamentals/chapter6.md

 Whether it's a status message or the finished product, the return mechanism in programming ensures a clear and efficient handoff, just as it would in an airplane assembly line.

 ## Designing with Modularity in Mind

-Provide clear example w/o use of functions, and then with the use of functions.

 ## Activities